About Bob Baffert

 In 2010, Baffert notched his record-tying fifth Preakness win with Lookin At Lucky, the champion 2-year-old a year prior who redeemed himself in the second jewel of the Triple Crown after troubled trips cost him as the favorite in both the Santa Anita Derby and Kentucky Derby his two starts prior.

 American Pharoah returned to the races in March of 2015 with a handy win in the Rebel S. (G2) and a thoroughly dominating performance in the Arkansas Derby (G1).
 After a brilliant workout at Churchill Downs several days before the Derby, American Pharoah won the first jewel of the Triple Crown by a length under Victor Espinoza, who was also aboard for War Emblem's Derby win.
+His Preakness win, which came after a deluge soaked the track just minutes before the race, was a seven-length tour de force victory.
+In the three weeks before the Belmont, American Pharoah continued to train brilliantly and shone brightly on racing's biggest stage, winning the Belmont by six emphatic lengths in front-running style.

 Bob Baffert has been voted the Eclipse Award as the sport’s outstanding trainer three times (1997, 1998 and 1999).